 Mind, Matter, and Metabolism.
 About materialism, living systems, and the evolution of subjective experience.
 The link above goes to the version given as a talk at the NYU Modern Philosophy Conference in 2014.
 That paper has been split into two.
-An article based on the first half is forthcoming in the Journal of Philosophy; the preprint is here.
+An article based on the first half is now in the Journal of Philosophy.
+A preprint is here.

 Animal Evolution and the Origins of Experience is the paper based on the second half of the NYU talk.

 Individuality, Subjectivity, and Minimal Cognition.
 A third in the same series.
 This one connects to questions in the philosophy of biology.

 Triviality Arguments Against Functionalism.
 Looks at arguments asserting that a functional description of the kind envisaged in mainstream functionalism about the mind is either trivially applicable to any complex system, or amounts to no more than behavioral description.
 Arguments in Hinckfuss, Lycan, Putnam, Searle, and Chalmers are discussed and extended (Philosophical Studies, 2009).

 Representation and Integration in Animal Minds.
 A talk given at Harvard at a workshop on animal minds in 2011.
 Some animals exhibit a degree of self-control and “distance” from their immediate urges, of kinds that philosophers often flatly assert are only found in humans.

 Reduction in Real Life.
 Looks at how “reductionist” explanation works in biology and related sciences, with applications to philosophy of mind (especially the “autonomy” of functional description).